jimshawx/jammy/ReadMe.md

 The C and C# Musashi 68030/040 options support the 68881 and MMU instructions.

 The audio is pretty good, if you run with it switched on it will lock the emulation performance down so the sample rate is exact.
 With it switched off, everything is still emulated but there's no sound output.
 If the emulation is too slow, the audio will be choppy.
-There's some high-frequency hiss I'd like to get rid of.

 It's been a lot of fun writing this.
 In almost all cases I have worked from publicly available documents - the Hardware Reference Manual, online bits and pieces about future Amigas, the ATA mode 0 spec, the datasheets for the 68K series and the CIAs and clock chips.
 I don't have a real Amiga to hand, the trusty A500 my gran bought me in 1989 is trapped in storage somewhere in Australia.
 I booted it up a couple of years ago and it was still working then.